jacekkszczot/PolicyCraft/PolicyCraft/README.md

 sudo systemctl enable mongod
 ```

+**Note:** The automated setup script will handle this automatically on Linux.

 #### Windows
 1. Download the installer from [MongoDB Download Center](https://www.mongodb.com/try/download/community)
 2. Run the installer and follow the setup wizard
 3. MongoDB will be installed as a Windows Service and started automatically

+**Note:** The automated setup script will handle this automatically on Windows (WSL2 recommended).

 #### Using Docker (all platforms)
 ```bash
 docker run -d -p 27017:27017 --name mongo -v mongo_data:/data/db mongo:7
 ```

+**Note:** The automated setup script will handle Docker setup automatically.

 ### 4. Configure MongoDB

+**Skip this step if using automated setup - it will handle MongoDB automatically.**

 #### Automated Setup (Recommended)
 ```bash